-Among all the affiliated companies, only the Company and Hexico purchase wire from China Steel Corporation.
-In 2020, the purchase amount made with China Steel Corporation from these two companies decreased 36.27% as compared to the same period last year.
-Due to the on-going US-China trade war and the outbreak of Covid-19 pandemic around the globe, the global economy is facing a severe slowdown.
-The orders from the customers have dropped significantly, and many of them are inclined to deplete their inventory before placing new orders.
-Hence, the total sales volume of products made from wire, such as bolts, nuts and washers, dropped 22.02% compared to the same period last year; the purchase of the wire dropped 33.69% as well.
-On the other hand, the amount of wire imported from POSCO was NT\$116,097 thousand more than that of in 2019, which caused a 36.27% reduction in purchase amount with China Steel Corporation in 2020 compared to 2019.
+Among the entire Group, the Company and its subsidiary - Hexico are the only companies that purchase wire from China Steel Corporation.
+In 2021, the amount purchased from China Steel Corporation by these two companies soared 160.76% as compared to the same period last year.
+Mainly due to the rise of vaccination rate, Taiwan was able to bring the Covid-19 pandemic under control.

+Hence, the total sales volume in weights of products made from wire, such as bolts, nuts and washers, increased 25.95% compared to the same period last year; the purchase and sale of the wire surged 133.18% as well.
+At the same time, the average cost per unit for the wire purchased from China Steel Corporation is 21.77% more than that of 2020.
+That is why the amount purchased from China Steel Corporation increased 160.76%.